999-juiceWRLD/advanced-css-sass/README.md

 # CSS-Internals

-This branch will be focused on how CSS works.
+This branch will be focused on how CSS works, and basic information of good-code conventions.

 ## Fundamental Principles of Writing Good HTML and CSS